Lockdown: Time to invest in yourself and your employees

 Many schools have very quickly recorded lessons with integrated tasks for children to carry out and pushed these out to students.
 L&D professionals and other departmental leaders could easily consider recording a variety of short videos which might provide vital emotional support and coaching to employees during challenging times.
 This medium could also be a more personal way of keeping employees up to date on news and generally engaged with the rest of the business.
 If your organization has a Learning Experience Platform, then these can easily be distributed and tracked so there is no better time than now for more learning, and this is not only from a corporate training point of view but in your personal life too.
 So, go on; learn to play that Ukulele you asked for at Christmas, bake that first batch of bread or get focused on learning how to grow your own veg.
 There is no better time than now to concentrate on your own self-development.

-Learning Pool has created a COVID-19 essentials library to help fight the business impact of the current pandemic, by maintaining performance and delivering results through elearning.
+Learning Pool has created a Future of Work library to help fight the business impact of the current pandemic, by maintaining performance and delivering results through elearning.